How would you like to work at world-leading companies while making an impact through beautiful front-end development?

 And that applies to all webpage designs.
 Using Learn CSS Layout, you can get a fundamental understanding of how containers and rows work, and also how you can position content exactly where you want it.

 The layout is a fairly important topic to grasp, so spend a good few hours diving deep into your layout experience.
 The best way to learn is through practice.

 Once you’re making sense of how layouts work, it’s time to do some concrete experiments.
-Sure, you can go ahead and try to develop a custom UI as your first project, but that might scare you away more than encourage you to continue.
+Sure, you can go ahead and try to develop a custom UI as your first project, but that might scare you away from more than encourage you to continue.

 So, you need to learn about a framework or two.
 A framework is a simple way to get started with any kind of web development.
 You’re given the tools and the documentation to start building interactive websites on day one.
 And one of the best to ever do it is Bootstrap.

-Bootstrap is used heavily across all of the Web and is without a doubt one of the most popular front-end frameworks in the world.
+Bootstrap is used heavily across all of the Web and is, without a doubt, one of the most popular front-end frameworks in the world.

 Heck, a good percentage of the sites you visit on a daily basis are using some Bootstrap functionality.

 One of the fantastic things about Bootstrap is how quickly you can get started.
 The documentation pages are full of examples and use cases.
-And best of all, Bootstraps layout system is designed with responsive design in mind.
+And best of all, the Bootstraps layout system is designed with responsive design in mind.
 So, your Bootstrap-based sites are automatically mobile-friendly.

 And if you like what Bootstrap has to offer, here are additional resources on popular front-end frameworks: